 Practical example: The Santos Basin

 In Brazil, the discovery of the pre-salt layer in the Santos Basin is a practical example of how oil exploration can transform a region.
 Petrobras, along with other partner companies, has invested billions of dollars to develop the infrastructure needed to exploit these reserves.
-This operation has generated jobs, economic development and revenue for the government through taxes and royalties.

 Comparison between Brazil and the United States